 October 02, 2019

-As the summer comes to an end, the upcoming holidays promise new food temptations—options that certainly don’t skimp on the calories.
-While the motivation to maintain a beach body might dwindle as temperatures dip, it’s important to find a healthy balance when consuming holiday treats and leftovers.
-Cardio can be one of the fastest ways to burn these extra calories, but with so many different cardio machines available, it can also be difficult to understand which ones are best for shedding those holiday pounds— especially as a beginner.
+Cardio can be one of the fastest ways to burn extra calories, but with so many different cardio machines available, it can also be difficult to understand which ones are best for losing weight — especially as a beginner.
 Here’s a breakdown of some of the most effective cardio machines for burning calories.

 The staple of many gym routines, treadmills can be found at virtually any gym, and die-hard runners will often invest in a treadmill for their home.
 Because there are so many different options for using a treadmill, the calorie burn can be as intense or as minimal as you see fit.
 Increasing the incline, quickening the speed, and walking backwards can all amp up the intensity and help shed pounds.